 You can find your results online at NASBA or have them mailed to you within the U.S.

-To prepare for the Uniform CPA exam, you can participate in available online tutorials and sample tests hosted by cpa-exam.org.
+To prepare for the CPA certification exam, you can participate in available online tutorials and sample tests hosted by cpa-exam.org.
 You must know how to access professional standards for various part of the exam, so visit the American Institute of Certified Public Accountants (AICPA) website at aicpa.org for information pertaining to their association standards.
 You may also find useful information for exam preparation at the Financial Accounting Standards Board (FASB) website at fasb.org.

 - A minimum of 12 months working full-or-part-time.
 The months do not have to be consecutive.
 The maximum amount of time allotted is three years.